sharmaDeepti369/slate/source/index.html.md

-This end point return deals for advertisement for buyer.
+This end point return deals for advertisement for buyer (top 5 deals).

 ### HTTP Request